pkmn/dmg/PARSING.md

-similar as possible to the human readable output of a damage calculation, though certain rules have to be added to making parsing easier (technically, because there is a set number of possible Pokémon/items/moves/abilities/conditions and relatively little overlap between data types one could use an algorithm relying on bruteforcing via prefix tries and a small number of disambiguation rules).
-The result should be a syntax with is relatively intutive and familar, though incredibly flexible (perhaps overly so).
+similar as possible to the human readable output of a damage calculation, though certain rules have to be added to making parsing easier (technically, because there is a set number of possible Pokémon/items/moves/abilities/conditions and relatively little overlap between data types one could use an algorithm relying on bruteforcing via [prefix tries](https://en.wikipedia.org/wiki/Trie) and a small number of disambiguation rules but this is considered out of scope for `@pkmn/dmg`).
+The result is a syntax which is relatively intutive and familar, though incredibly flexible (perhaps overly so).

 ## Format